-- Demonstrate principles of language pedagogy and of current best practices in the development of language skills (listening, speaking, reading, and writing) for English language learners (ELLs); explain how these principles are based on research into language acquisition and the teaching of these various skill areas. - Show proficiency in spoken and written English at a level commensurate with the role of a language model of the anticipated English teaching context. - Consider current TESOL pedagogy in the creation of effective learning-centered productive (speaking and writing) and receptive (listening and reading) skills lesson plans for diverse groups of learners in a variety of teaching contexts; evaluate materials, produce content and level appropriate lesson plans, and employ the skills required to explain the English language system. - Incorporate current approaches, methods, activities, resources and formal/informal assessment tools to teach learning-centered productive and receptive skills lessons in order to scaffold students' learning and language skill development while promoting learner agency and autonomy. - Identify and apply the skills necessary for effective leadership, collaboration, and communication in and out of the classroom and/or institution. - Analyze, discuss, and integrate ethical values and issues in the development of English language skills. - Select, assess, and implement technology in the development of language skills for ELLs within a wide variety of TESOL contexts while demonstrating advanced knowledge of and technical proficiency in digital technologies that can be specifically used to creatively support diverse language learners. - Formulate and build upon the application of analytical and quantitative reasoning and classroom research procedures to guide, support, and solve complex issues in the development of language skills in the TESOL field.

-- Recognize when information and/or analysis is needed and develop skills to find, appraise, and effectively synthesize and compose needed information and content found in English language skill development literature. - Construct and challenge critical thinking skills through inquiry and reflection on theory, practice, and beliefs of teaching and learning in regards to language skill development.
+- 1. Demonstrate principles of language pedagogy and of current best practices in the development of language skills (listening, speaking, reading, and writing) for English language learners (ELLs); explain how these principles are based on research into language acquisition and the teaching of these various skill areas. - 2.
+Show proficiency in spoken and written English at a level commensurate with the role of a language model of the anticipated English teaching context. - 3.
+Consider current TESOL pedagogy in the creation of effective learning-centered productive (speaking and writing) and receptive (listening and reading) skills lesson plans for diverse groups of learners in a variety of teaching contexts; evaluate materials, produce content and level appropriate lesson plans, and employ the skills required to explain the English language system. - 4.
+Incorporate current approaches, methods, activities, resources and formal/informal assessment tools to teach learning-centered productive and receptive skills lessons in order to scaffold students' learning and language skill development while promoting learner agency and autonomy. - 5.
+Identify and apply the skills necessary for effective leadership, collaboration, and communication in and out of the classroom and/or institution. - 6.
+Analyze, discuss, and integrate ethical values and issues in the development of English language skills. - 7.
+Select, assess, and implement technology in the development of language skills for ELLs within a wide variety of TESOL contexts while demonstrating advanced knowledge of and technical proficiency in digital technologies that can be specifically used to creatively support diverse language learners. - 8.
+Formulate and build upon the application of analytical and quantitative reasoning and classroom research procedures to guide, support, and solve complex issues in the development of language skills in the TESOL field. - 9.
+Recognize when information and/or analysis is needed and develop skills to find, appraise, and effectively synthesize and compose needed information and content found in English language skill development literature. - 10.
+Construct and challenge critical thinking skills through inquiry and reflection on theory, practice, and beliefs of teaching and learning in regards to language skill development.

-Graduate Certificate in Teaching English to Speakers of Other Languages Course Requirements - 9 Credit Hours
+The minimum academic requirements to apply to the Graduate Certificate in Teaching English to Speakers of Other Languages Program are: